techlearner/cf-docs/content/frameworks/java/spring/expensereport-app-with-spring-security.md

 ---

 ## Introduction
-Spring Security provides authentication and access services for J2EE-based enterprise software applications.
+Spring Security is a customizable authentication and access service framework for J2EE-based enterprise software applications.

 ## Prerequisites
-Before you begin this tutorial, you should be familiar with:
+Before you begin this tutorial, you should:

-1. Working with STS or Eclipse IDE.
+1. Be familiar with working with STS or Eclipse IDE.

-2. Assuming previous exercise get completed.
+2. Have completed previous exercises.

-## Add Spring Security to ExpenseReport App
+## Adding Spring Security to ExpenseReport App
-This section provides details on how to get integrate ExpenseReport App with Spring Security.
-These are the required jars that we have to add in pom.xml,
+This section will teach you how to integrate Spring Security in to the ExpenseReport Application.
+These are the required jars to be added in pom.xml,

   + spring-security-core.jar
   + spring-security-web.jar
   + spring-security-config.jar

-## Enable Spring Security:
+## Enabling Spring Security:
-To enable Spring security we need to add the following steps:
+Go over the following steps to enable Spring security on our app,

-1. Add a DelegatingFilterProxy in `src/main/webapp/WEB-INF/web.xml`
+1. Add a **DelegatingFilterProxy** in `src/main/webapp/WEB-INF/web.xml`

 2. Create a custom XML configuration named spring-security.xml in `src/main/resources`

 In the web.xml declare an instance of a DelegatingFilterProxy.
-This will filter the requests based on the declared url-pattern.
+This will filter the requests depending on the declared url-pattern.

 ```xml
 <filter>